 Bettina Pousttchi – Meet the Artist

 Born in 1971, Bettina Pousttchi is a German-Iranian artist, living and working in Berlin.
-She is known for her works with sculpture, video and photography, often involving architecture in urban and historical contexts.
+She is known for her sculptures, videos, and photography, often involving architecture in urban and historical contexts.
 Her site-specific installations explore systems of time and space from a large-scale perspective.

 World Time Clock